What is Regenerative Agriculture?

 Many of these farming practices are depleting the soil over time, causing farmers to deforest more land.
 This threatens a lot of the life that live in those forests, including some indigenous tribes.
 Furthermore, deforestation threatens land that pulls a lot of carbon dioxide out of the air, further contributing to climate change.

-With Regenerative Agriculture, we hope to work towards a world with no more depletion of the soil.
+With Regenerative Agriculture and Agroforestry, we hope to work towards a world with no more depletion of the soil.
 Farmers can reuse their land effectively, keeping natural land protected and safe!

 Keeping Crops Nutrient-Dense